Provincial and Territorial Energy Profiles – Nunavut

 Source and Description:

-This column graph shows the emissions intensity of electricity generation in Nunavut from 1990 to 2019.
+This column graph shows the emissions intensity of electricity generation in Nunavut from 1990 to 2020.
 In 1990, electricity generated in Nunavut emitted 880 g of CO2e per kWh.
-By 2019, emissions intensity increased to 890 g of CO2e per kWh.
+By 2020, emissions intensity decreased to 800 g of CO2e per kWh.

 - Nunavut does not have any commercial crude oil production.

 - Between 1985 and 1996, approximately 3.0 million barrels of crude oil were produced at the Bent Horn field on Cameron Island.
 The light crude oil produced at Bent Horn was used to power generators at Resolute Bay and the Polaris Zinc Mine.